Capital-M Music

 I used to use Sibelius from 2004 until I got Dorico (and really until I switched to Dorico full-time in 2021 when they got rid of the USB license key requirement - I hate those things!).
 I still like Sibelius, and I still maintain my license for it, but I haven’t used it for myself in a few years.
 I have tutored it for some of my tutoring students at CSUN though who are still using it.

-I tried Finale back when I was picking my first program in 2004, and found it hard to think musically with for the way my brain works, but I do know people who seem to like it ok.
+I tried Finale back when I was picking my first program in 2004, and found it hard to think with musically for the way my brain works, but I do know people who seem to like it ok.

 If you want to start with a free program to get into this world, I’d recommend MuseScore, which seems like the best free software at the moment.
 I’ve tried it, and it’s not what I’d use today but it’s a lot cheaper and will get the job done for a while.
 I don’t have a problem with it, I just have access to better, more powerful tools now.
 Several students at CSUN are using it, though our professor is trying to get them to switch to a professional program since in theory if you are majoring in composition you want to be a professional someday, and learning the tools in school is better than waiting until later (it doesn’t get easier to learn new programs with time!).
+For what it’s worth, he’s also endorsing Dorico, and is trying to switch to it himself from Sibelius.

 Sample Libraries / Synthesizers / Virtual Instruments / Notation Playback: